kleros/tag-registry-rewards/README.md

 There are three modes, that need different arguments.
 They are three steps, in order:

-- `tags`, will get the awarded submissions and output some data to query gas used per contract.
+- `fetch`, will get the awarded submissions and output some data to query gas used per contract.
-- `rewards`, will create the csv file of the rewards, along with the transactions.
+- `generate`, will create the csv file of the rewards, along with the transactions.
 - `send`, will send the transactions.

 ## Fetching tags

 Fetching the tags is the first step, and will not send transactions. `--mode fetch` will generate a txt file with some variables to paste in a Dune query.
 The Dune query will return a JSON file (use network tab), deep into this file there's a `data` property that will contain an array.
 This array must be copied and pasted into a new JSON file under the `files` directory, and will be used within the next command to obtain the gas used, to generate the rewards.

+`yarn start --mode fetch`

 [Dune Query](https://dune.com/queries/3454015)

 ## Generating rewards

 Generating the rewards with `--mode generate` is safe and won't send transactions.
 It allows to inspect the rewards, and to share the rewards to the community before committing to send them.
-To do so, run the script with `--mode generate --tags ${filename}.json --gas ${filename}.json`.
+To do so, run the script with `--mode generate --tags ${filename}_tags.json --gas ${filename}.json`.

 This will create a csv file you can export to a calc sheet with every reward detail, and a JSON and csv with the final transactions that will place.
 This JSON will be the one that you will use to distribute the rewards.